aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-comments/_index.md

 ```

 ## **Access Slide Comments**
-This Java code shows you how to access an existing comment on a slide in a PowerPoint presentation:
+This PHP code shows you how to access an existing comment on a slide in a PowerPoint presentation:

 ```php
   // Instantiates the Presentation class